anderssandstrom/e3-ecmcPlugin_Simple/README.md

 e3-ecmcPlugin_Simple
 ======
 ESS Site-specific EPICS module : ecmcPlugin_Simple

-Simple Example illustrating a plugin for use with ecmc.
-Shows both use of callbacks and implementation of custom ecmc plc-functions.
+Example illustrating a plugin for use with ecmc.
+Shows use of callbacks and implementation, custom ecmc plc-functions and how to access the ecmcAsynPort object.

 # Interface
 The interface is defined in the structure ecmcPluginData in ecmcPluginDefs.h: